-3. Dumbwaiters.
-Any little kid who read Harriet the Spy when they were young wanted a dumbwaiter in their house, right?
-Or maybe that was just me.
-Despite what Harriet used it for (spying, of course), dumbwaiters were not meant to carry people - they were most often used as kitchen help, to carry dishes and things when the kitchen and dining room were on different levels of the house.
+Any little kid who read Harriet the Spy when they were young wanted a dumbwaiter in their house.
+Despite what Harriet used it for (spying, of course), dumbwaiters were not meant to carry people; they were most often used as kitchen help, to carry dishes and things when the kitchen and dining room were on different levels of the house.
 They're still utilized in some restaurants today, and a more modern version can be found in libraries and large office buildings to ferry large amounts of books and files from floor to floor.

-7. Butler's Pantry.
-I wish this was one of the things that came with our house - how nice would it be to have a giant pantry separate from your kitchen?
-Old houses usually have such tiny kitchens that it would be nice to store your food elsewhere.
-But actually, they didn't all store food - some just contained extra counter space and sinks so the servants could do their thing out of sight (God forbid you should have to make eye contact with the help, right?).
-In Europe, the silver was often kept in the Butler's Pantry and the butler would actually have to sleep in there to guard the silver.
+How nice would it be to have a giant pantry separate from your kitchen?
+Old houses often have these tiny kitchens, which make a great place for storing your food.
+But that wasn't always their purpose; some just contained extra counter space and sinks so that servants could do their thing out of sight.
+In Europe, the silver was often kept in the butler's pantry and the butler would actually sleep in there to guard the silver.

-8. Milk doors.
-It's been a while since any of us had milk delivered to our back doors, I would think, but back when that was the norm, that feature was standard with a lot of houses.
-The milkman would open a tiny door on the side of the house, usually right next to the main door, and leave the milk in between the walls, basically.
+It's been a while since any of us had milk delivered to our back doors, but back when that was the norm, a milk door was standard with a lot of houses.
+The milkman would open a tiny door on the side of the house, usually right next to the main door, and basically leave the milk in between the walls.
 Then the homeowners could open the door on their side and remove the bottles.
 Voila!
 Fresh milk to go with your breakfast.

-9. Root cellars.
-I have a grandma who still has a root cellar.
-I don't think she uses it now, but it's there!
-It looks just like the one in The Wizard of Oz - you have to go outside to access the cellar and it was the first place you'd go if you saw a twister off in the distance.
-As the name suggests, it was used to store veggies for long periods of time.
-My grandma used hers for canned goods - not tins of spaghetti sauce or Green Giant niblets, but veggies from her garden she canned in Mason jars (she still makes really awesome strawberry rhubarb jam from fruit she grows herself).
+Just like in The Wizard of Oz, you have to go outside to access a root cellar—and it was the first place you'd go if you saw a twister off in the distance.
+As the name suggests, it was used to store veggies for long periods of time, particularly over the winter.